cozy/cozy-docs/src/documents/host/raspberry.html.md

 *Minimum hardware: Raspberry Pi model B (RAM: 512MB) + 4GB SD card*

+*Warning: For a production usage you have to change the superuser credentials, renew the SSL certificate, the database credentials and the controller token.*

+# Copy the image on a SD Card

 To run Cozy on your Raspberry Pi, the simplest way is to download our image and set it up on a SD card.